 Foodie getaway around San Sebastian, from Hotel Maria Cristina

 San Sebastian dining scene is lauded the world over.
-Occupying an area of twenty three square miles, this city has more Michelin stars per square meter in the world, a total of eighteen, only surpassed by Kyoto.
+Occupying an area of twenty-three square miles, this city has more Michelin stars per square meter globally, a total of eighteen, only surpassed by Kyoto.

 Best for: The discerning palate

 Riding out with Gauchos at La Bamba De Areco, Argentina

 In my head, at least, I'm dressed in full gaucho regalia, hair parted down the centre into two side braids under a black sombrero; red neckerchief; brown poncho flapping in the wind etc. etc. riding out with a band of gauchos on the pampas to round up cattle.
 Indubitably, I would be sat with the estanciero at Relais & Chateaux's La Bamba de Areco (an assured stamp for the discerning palate and privileged stays), sharing a traditional Asado and brushing up on my Spanish.

 Ideally, I'd time my visit to coincide with the week-long Gaucho Festival.
 Men on horseback, barbecues, music...